Refined multiplicative tensor product of matrix factorizations: Refined multiplicative tensor product of matrix factorizations and its functoriality

-In this section, we first recall the definitions of Yoshino's tensor product of matrix factorizations denoted $\widehat{\otimes}$ and its three variants denoted by $\widehat{\otimes}'$, $\widehat{\otimes}''$ and $\widehat{\otimes}'''$.
-Next, we recall the definition of the multiplicative tensor product of matrix factorizations and then refine it to obtain what we call the \textit{reduced multiplicative tensor product of matrix factorizations} denoted $\overline{\otimes}$.
+In this section, we first recall the definitions of Yoshino's tensor product of matrix factorizations denoted $\widehat{\otimes}$.
+Next, we recall the definition of the multiplicative tensor product of matrix factorizations $\widetilde{\otimes}$ and then refine it to obtain a new version denoted by $\overline{\otimes}$.
 We prove that it is a bifunctorial operation and give some examples.\\ Under this section, unless otherwise stated, $R=K[[x]]$ and $S=K[[y]]$ where $x=x_{1},...,x_{r}$ and $y=y_{1},...,y_{s}$.